vignywang/CNDesc/README.md

 # CNDesc
-The official implementation of "CNDesc: Cross Normalization for Local Descriptors Learning".
+The official implementation of "CNDesc: Cross Normalization for Local Descriptors Learning" ().

 To do：
 - [x] Evaluation code for CNDesc